snake-charmer-devs/snake-charmer/README.md

 managing these, and [VirtualBox](https://www.virtualbox.org/) for running them -- so please go and install those now.

-*Experienced users of other VM hosting platforms can edit the Vagrantfile to use one of these instead, if they prefer.*
+*Experienced users of other virtualization platforms can edit the Vagrantfile to use one of these instead, if they prefer.*

 Everything else is installed automatically.
 See below for a [list of included packages](#what-is-included).